BMW 1 Series (F52)

-The BMW 1 Series (F52) is a subcompact executive sedan developed and produced for the Chinese market, unlike the other variations of the 1 Series, which are manufactured in BMW's plants in Leipzig and Regensburg.
+The BMW 1 Series Sedan (F52) is a subcompact executive sedan developed and produced for the Chinese market, unlike the other variations of the 1 Series, which are manufactured in BMW's plants in Leipzig and Regensburg.
 This vehicle is manufactured by BMW Brilliance, a joint venture between BMW and Brilliance Auto.

 Overview

 Unlike the BMW 1 Series hatchback of the time, it uses the front-wheel drive UKL platform.
 It was first shown at Auto Guangzhou in 2016, and sales started in China in February 2017.
-Due to its success in the Chinese market, the BMW F52 was later sold in Mexico in 2018.
+The BMW F52 was later sold in Mexico in 2018.
 The M Sport version went on sale in Mexico on 21 October 2019.
-In other markets such as Europe, United States, and Canada, however, it is not available.
+However, it is not available in other markets such as Europe, United States, and Canada.
 Instead, the mechanically similar 2 Series Gran Coupe is offered as BMW's entry-level sedan.